No-nonsense design that "just works" — that's my philosophy. Design that’s simple, functional, accessible, performant and pleasing to the eye.

 I lead the initial kick-off on these projects, painting a picture of what's possible for clients, and helping my dev team by creating a prototype which clearly illustrates how the app is to be built.

-I'd need about a week to create these prototypes, and then I'd oversee and do quality analysis on the output from the dev team to fine-tune the details.
 What I loved most about these AR projects were the "wows" and the astonished reactions we'd get from clients and users.

 Virtual and Mixed Reality